mesosphere-backup/dcos-cassandra-service/docs/configuration.md

   <tr>
     <td>name</td>
     <td>string</td>
     <td>The name of the Cassandra service installation.
-This must be unique for each DC/OS Cassandra service instance deployed on a DC/OS cluster.</td>
+This must be unique for each DC/OS Apache Cassandra service instance deployed on a DC/OS cluster.</td>
   </tr>

   <tr>
     <td>cluster</td>
     <td>string</td>
     <td>The cluster that the Cassandra service installation belongs to.
-Multiple DC/OS Cassandra service instances may belong to the same cluster.</td>
+Multiple DC/OS Apache Cassandra service instances may belong to the same cluster.</td>
   </tr>

   <tr>
     <td>data_center</td>
     <td>string</td>
-    <td>The identifier of the datacenter that the DC/OS Cassandra service will deploy.
+    <td>The identifier of the datacenter that the DC/OS Apache Cassandra service will deploy.
 This MUST be unique for deployments supporting multiple datacenters.
 This
     MAY be identical for multiple deployments on the same DC/OS cluster that support different clusters.</td>
   </tr>